WildernessLabs/Netduino_SDK/Readme.md

 1. Pick which flavor you want to build:
 	- Netduino3Wifi is in Netduino_3_NETMF
 	- All other variants (N3, N3E, N2, N2+) are in Netduino_2_and_3_NETMF
-2. Open `cmd.exe` and change the directory to the flavor you wish to build.
+2. Open cmd.exe and enter the directory above the flavor directory i.e. Netduino_2_and_3_NETMF or  Netduino_3_NETMF
+3. Run the batch file setenv-mdk-510.bat.
+This tells MSBuild where to find the Keil compiler and the Visual Studio installation.
+4. Go down one level to the FlavorDirectory.
 3. Each board directory is in `$(FlavorDirectory)\Solutions\`
 4. Change to the board directory and run:
 ```